 - Dubai Aquarium and Underwater Zoo

-Built inside the Dubai Mall, a 48-metre walk beneath this aquarium can bring you face to face with all types of underwater flora and fauna; even a shark, if you are lucky!
+Built inside the Dubai Mall, a 48-meter walk beneath this aquarium can bring you face to face with all types of underwater flora and fauna; even a shark, if you are lucky!

-Now, when it comes to the vital checklist for travelers visiting Dubai, we have already discussed primary concerns like visa and places to visit.
-Now, travelers must focus on the few other things which ensure a better trip.
+Now, when it comes to the vital checklist for travelers visiting Dubai, we have already discussed primary concerns like visas and places to visit.
+Now, travelers must focus on a few other things which ensure a better trip.

 - Availing international travel insurance is essential while travelling to Dubai.
 Like any place abroad, in case of an emergency, such policies effectively aid the insured travelers with financial help.
 This can be helpful not just in dealing with flight or accommodation costs in case there is a sudden change in schedules, but also for medical emergencies.

 Being a developed nation, availing of medical facilities can be extremely costly in Dubai.
 Consequently, travel insurance can compensate a traveler with all sudden healthcare expenditures while touring through Dubai.